 Applicants must apply to both Columbia Summer Program as well as directly to the Presidential Global Fellowship.

-The Presidential Global Fellowship application deadline may be earlier than the program deadline.
 Applicants should complete the Fellowship application by the Fellowship deadline.
 Applicants are also responsible for completing a Columbia Summer Program application by February 1 or the program deadline if it is earlier.

 Selected applicants must be available to participate in a pre-selection interview in February.